python-namibia/python-namibia.github.io-2016/pages/team.md

 title: "Meet the team"
 permalink: "/team/"
 ---
-PyCon Nambia 2016 is brought to you by:
+PyCon Nambia 2016 is brought to you by a Namibian committee assisted by colleagues from Cardiff as part of the [Phoenix Project](http://www.cardiff.ac.uk/phoenix-project).
+The committee includes students, faculty from the [University of Namibia](http://www.unam.na/) and [Cardiff University](http://www.cardiff.ac.uk/) and has a cumulative experience of organising more than 6 Python related conferences!

 <div class="row">
   <div class="large-6 columns">